MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 When you're running a Python project in a dev environment, using a virtual environment is a common way of managing dependencies and ensuring reproducibility of your project setup.
 A virtual environment has a Python interpreter, libraries, and scripts installed that are required by the project code running in that environment.
 Dependencies for Python projects are managed through the *requirements.txt* file.

-With containers, virtual environments are not needed unless you are using them for testing or other reasons.
+With containers, virtual environments aren't needed unless you're using them for testing or other reasons.
 Don't copy the virtual environment folder content into the Docker image.
-Use the *.dockerignore* file to exclude it.
+Use the *\.dockerignore* file to exclude it.

 You can think of Docker containers as providing similar capabilities as virtual environments, but with further improvements in reproducibility and portability as a Docker container can be run anywhere containers can be run, regardless of OS.

 Containers are a lightweight, immutable infrastructure for application packaging and deployment.
 An application or service, its dependencies, and its configuration are packaged together as a container image.
 The containerized application can be tested as a unit and deployed as a container image instance to the host operating system.

 Container images become containers at runtime.
 A container contains your Python project code and everything that code needs to run.
-To get to that point, you need to build your Python project code into a Docker image and then create a container instance of the image to run.
+To get to that point, you need to build your Python project code into a Docker image, and then create a container instance of the image to run.

 In summary, for containerizing Python projects, the key files are: